sir-sharkey/css-init/README.md

 # css-init

-# A modern CSS reset/normalization.
+# A modern CSS reset.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)](https://opensource.org/licenses/MIT)
 [![npm](https://img.shields.io/npm/v/css-init)](https://www.npmjs.com/package/css-init)
 [![npm](https://img.shields.io/npm/dw/css-init)](https://www.npmjs.com/package/css-init)

-A minimal, unopinionated, and accessible CSS reset/normalization that correctly accounts for [HTML5 elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
+> A minimal, accessible, and unopinionated CSS reset that correctly accounts for [HTML5 elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ## ⚙️ Features

 ### 👌 Minimal

-- No extraneous, superfluous, or legacy styles; nothing included without an explanation or a reason.
+- No extra styles; nothing included without an explanation or reason.
-- Legacy conventions in other resets and normalizations audited and edited/removed.
+- Legacy conventions copied from other resets and normalizations are audited.
-- Deprecated elements removed.
 - Main file is minified.

-### 🤫 Unopinionated

-- The included rules are only intended to reset the styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), **NOT** to also add a layer of opinionated, default styles on top of the reset.
-- These styles are meant to have a near-blank-slate effect.
-  - 📝 **NOTE:** There are a few exceptions included that are restyled after resetting all elements.
-- Meant to be used by developers in projects where themes/default styles are being added on top of the reset.
-- Avoids necessitating an additional complementary stylesheet in order to remove opinionated styles added after using other popular legacy resets and normalizations.

 ### ♿️ Accessible

-- Does not tamper with the natural accessibility of semantic HTML in an unaltered state.
+- Does not tamper with the natural accessibility of semantic HTML.
 - Does not remove, or mess with in any way, the default focus state styles!
   - ⚠️ You should _never_ remove/hide/suppress the default `:focus` outline styles without creating a custom one to override it.
 - Sets `font-size` to `100%` and includes a note on why this is important.
 - Sets default `line-height` on `body` and includes a note (and [link](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height#accessibility_concerns)) on why this is important.
 - Ensures that `[hidden]` attribute styles are honored.
-- Ensures that elements that are hidden are done so using `display: none`, as this also removes them from the accessibility tree.
+- Correctly hides elements using `display: none`, as this also removes them from the accessibility tree.
-- Does not hamper a user's ability to zoom.
+- Does not prevent a user from zooming.

+### 🤫 Unopinionated

+- Intended to reset the styles for all [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), **NOT** to add a layer of opinionated/default styles.
+- Meant to have a near-blank-slate effect.
+  - 📝 **NOTE:** There are a few exceptions included that are restyled after resetting all elements.

 ### 📱 Modern

-- Includes styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), including elements left out in other popular resets and normalizations.
 - Correctly resets new HTML5 elements for custom styling, like `<button>` and `<select>`.
 - Correctly styles multimedia elements to reduce the likelihood of unintended side-scroll.
 - Ensures a `pointer` cursor shows on all appropriate interactive elements.